richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 ## Exercise 3: Spatial Analysis

-This exercise demonstrates how to use Azure AI Vision Spatial Analysis to detect people and movement in an image.
+This exercise demonstrates how to use Azure AI Vision, Spatial Analysis to detect people and movement in an image.

 Navigate to [Azure AI | Vision Studio](https://portal.vision.cognitive.azure.com/), log in with your Azure credentials, and then click on the "Spatial analysis" tab.